 Use the following command to rename each DC:

 netdom computername DC01.contoso.com /add:DC01.theitbros.com netdom computername DC01.contoso.com /makeprimary:DC01.theitbros.com

 Reboot the domain controller to apply the changes.

 Now you need to rebind the Group Policy Objects to the new domain name:

 Remove links to the old domain:

 Now you can unlock the AD domain with the command:

 Make sure that the rename was successful.
-Check if all AD domain controllers can be contacted, users can sign in to the new domain, check if applications work correctly, and replication in AD and errors on DCs.
+Check if all Active Directory domain controllers can be contacted, users can sign in to the new domain; check if applications work correctly, and check AD replication and errors on DCs.